microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     The Edit_Notification message is posted when the user first makes an edit to a document, and every five minutes thereafter, if the user has made edits in the last five minutes.
-Hosts can use this message to gauge whether users are interacting with Office Online.
+Hosts can use this message to gauge whether users are interacting with |wac|.
 In coauthoring sessions, hosts cannot use the WOPI calls for this purpose.

     To send this message, the :term:`EditNotificationPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
-Otherwise Office Online will not send this message.
+Otherwise |wac| will not send this message.

     ..  attribute:: Values
         :noindex: